 The First Official Recreational Cannabis Dispensary in Westchester NY Opens

-Elevate was among a batch of a dozen new recreational dispensaries in New York to open this week following legal disputes that halted their opening for several months.
-The lawsuits challenged the state’s social equity licensing program that prioritizes retail licenses for those who were convicted on marijuana-related charges or were directly impacted by efforts to outlaw marijuana and punish its users or proprietors, such as relatives of convicts.
+Elevate was among a dozen new recreational dispensaries in New York to open this week following legal disputes that halted their opening for several months.
+The lawsuits challenged the state’s social equity licensing program that prioritizes retail licenses for those who were convicted on marijuana-related charges.
+The program also gives precedence to those directly impacted by efforts to outlaw marijuana and punish its users or proprietors, such as relatives of convicts.

 About 20 percent of recreational cannabis dispensaries in New York are majority Black-owned while that number goes down to less than 0.2 percent when calculating all U.S. dispensaries.